davekw/pokedex/README.md

-# pokedex
+# Pok√©dex

+## Instructions
-Use the left and right arrow-keys to advance through the PokÈdex, and use the up and down arrow-keys to toggle the shiny type PokÈmon.
+* Use left and right arrow-keys to advance through the Pok√©dex
+* Use the up and down arrow-keys to toggle front and back of Pok√©mon